 Buying Bonds with fixed rates of returns are an investment for someone looking to beat their Bank Saving/Checking account interest but also unwilling to take the perceived risks of purchasing stocks.

 A trader is someone who buys and sells a security or commodity to make a profit.
-However someone who is an investor could trade stocks and also people who speculate usually trade contracts, stock, or use other more exotic tools.
+However, someone who is an investor could trade stocks, and also people who speculate usually trade contracts, stock, or use other more exotic tools.

-The Liberated Stock Trader:
+The Liberated Stock Trader

-A liberated stock trader will seek to base stock purchases on solid Fundamental facts that make business sense in the cold light of day.
-You will select fundamentally winning companies with great futures and use technical analysis to measure the market action to decide if the time is right to buy this stock……………
+A liberated stock trader will seek to base stock purchases on Fundamental solid facts that make business sense in the cold light of day.
+You will select fundamentally winning companies with great futures and use technical analysis to measure the market action to decide if the time is right to buy this stock.

-This section goes on to discuss Investing Goals, How to Quantify your Goals & How to become a millionaire in the stock market, yes REALLY.
+This section goes on to discuss Investing Goals, How to Quantify your Goals & How to become a millionaire in the stock market, yes, REALLY.

 Other Chapters of the Liberated Stock Trader Book are listed below

-This chapter sets the stage for the two key areas of stock market technical analysis and the fundamental analysis of companies including macro and micro economics
+This chapter sets the stage for the two key areas of stock market technical analysis and the fundamental analysis of companies including macro and microeconomics

-This chapter looks at what REALLY makes the markets move, what causes boom and bust cycles and how to spot them.
+This chapter looks at what REALLY makes the markets move, what causes boom and bust cycles, and how to spot them.

-What are stock market cycles and the cycles of business and economies.
+What are stock market cycles and the cycles of business and economies?
 Important information that you need to appreciate as part of your core analysis.

 Next we move into fundamental analysis and the financial fitness of a company.
 All the major indicators and measures are covered.

-Stock screening means using criteria to short list the kind of stock that you want to purchase.
+Stock screening means using criteria to shortlist the kind of stock that you want to purchase.
 A vital part of any stock market training

 Once you know the business climate, the state of the economy and you have shortlisted the stocks you want to buy.
 The next thing to do is the technical analysis.
 Even if the company looks great on paper, if the stock price is plummeting you do not want to buy it until it has bottomed out.
 This is called catching a falling knife.
-This is what chart patterns and technical analysis helps with.
+This is what chart patterns and technical analysis help with.

-Here we get into the art of drawing on charts to help you visualize the Supply and Demand on the stock, the direction of the trend and estimate how long the trend will last.
+Here we get into the art of drawing on charts to help you visualize the Supply and Demand on the stock, the direction of the trend, and estimate how long the trend will last.
 Vital for you to establish buy and sell signals.

-Which indicators should you use, there are literally hundreds of stock chart indicators.
-Each have a specific use case and application, which should you use?
+Which indicators should you use, there are literally hundreds of stock chart indicators?
+Each has a specific use case and application, which should you use?

-Volume is a vital indicator along with price.
+Volume is a vital indicator along with the price.
 Both of these you need to understand in granular detail, you will learn everything you need to know.

 Moving to advanced technical analysis we cover indicators such as parabolic SAR and point & figure charts.

 How are the market participants feeling?
-Positive, Negative or indifferent.
+Positive, Negative, or indifferent.
 Consider that 90% of people fail to beat the average market returns, sentiment indicators can be a great contrary indicator.
-Lean how to use them to your advantage.
+Learn how to use them to your advantage.

-Understanding how you want to invest, how much time you have and your time horizon.
+Understanding how you want to invest, how much time you have, and your time horizon.
 These questions all help you to understand what type of investor you want to be, this then enables you to select the right strategy for you.
 Then we move on to building your stock investing system, a critical element to your plan.